How do I know what accommodations a student is approved to receive?

 What can I ask the student regarding their disability?

-When should I refer a student to the Office of Disability Services?
+When should I refer a student to Disability Resources?

-Students should be referred to ODR if they already have an AVL and are experiencing difficulties associated with their disability or if they disclose a disability and are requesting services.
-It may also be appropriate to refer a student to a variety of helpful offices on campus, potentially including ODR, when they are experiencing significant academic or personal issues.
+Students should be referred to Disability Resources if they already have an Accommodations Verification Letter (AVL) and are experiencing difficulties associated with their disability or if they disclose a disability and are requesting services.
+It may also be appropriate to refer a student to a variety of helpful offices at Drexel, potentially including the Office of Equality and Diversity, when they are experiencing significant academic or personal issues.

 If a student with a disability expresses concern about their housing or meal plan, where should they be referred?